Champlain College Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Champlain, approximately 68% of students took out student loans averaging $9,368 a year.
-That adds up to $37,472 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Champlain, approximately 66% of students took out student loans averaging $8,974 a year.
+That adds up to $35,896 over four years for those students.

 The student loan default rate at Champlain is 4.2%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Champlain Graduates Make?students who graduate with a bachelor's degree from Champlain make about $45,400 a year during their first few years of employment after graduation.
+How Much Money Do Champlain Graduates Make?students who graduate from Champlain with a bachelor's degree go on to jobs where they make an average salary of $45,400 in their early years.
 This is good news for future Champlain graduates since it is 14% more than the average college graduate's salary of $39,802 per year.

 Location of Champlain College